An "incredibly rare" fireball flew over Maine – and now a museum is offering $25,000 for a piece

 Did you see the fireball that flew across Maine's skies over the weekend?
 If you did, it could be beneficial to try to remember its path, as a local museum is offering thousands of dollars for a piece of it.

-"There was an extraordinary event that happened in Washington County," the museum wrote on Facebook Wednesday.
+"There was an extraordinary event that happened in Washington County," the museum posted on Facebook on Wednesday.
 "A fireball was spotted streaking through the sky — during the day!"

 "When a fireball is sufficiently bright to be seen in broad daylight, it would have been extraordinarily bright had this been at night," Darryl Pitt, chair of the museum's meteorite division, said in a press release.
 "The existence of positive Doppler radar returns – meteorites detected descending through the atmosphere just several miles above ground – assures us there are meteorites waiting to be found."